 Human prostate tissue samples and xenograft tissues were fixed in 10% neutral-buffered formalin and embedded in paraffin.
-Serial sections (5-μm thick) were cut on a microtome, mounted on glass slides, dewaxed in Histo-Clear (National Diagnostic) and then hydrated in graded alcohol solutions and distilled water.
-One slide was stained with hematoxylin and eosin (H&E) for histologic characterization and adjacent sections of each tissue sample were used for immunohistochemical staining.
-For immunohistochemical staining, endogenous peroxidase activity was blocked with 0.5% hydrogen peroxide in methanol for 10 minutes followed by washing with PBS (pH 7.4).
-Blocking solution (ImmunoVision Technology) was applied to the sections for 60 minutes to block nonspecific sites.
-The sections were then incubated with primary antibodies overnight at 4°C. Following incubation with the primary antibodies, sections were washed with PBS and incubated for 30 minutes at room temperature with the appropriate biotinylated secondary antibodies and then incubated with avidin-biotin complex (Vector Laboratories) for 30 minutes at room temperature.
-Immunoreactivity was visualized with 3,3'-diaminobenzidine (DAB) reaction.
+Serial sections (5 μm thick) were cut on a microtome, mounted on glass slides, de-waxed in Histoclear (National Diagnostic, Atlanta, GA) and then hydrated in graded alcohol solutions and distilled water.
+One slide was stained with hematoxylin and eosin for histological characterization and adjacent sections of each tissue sample were used for immunohistochemical (IHC) staining.
+For IHC staining, endogenous peroxidase activity was blocked with 0.5% hydrogen peroxide in methanol for 10 minutes followed by washing with PBS (pH 7.4).
+Blocking solution (ImmunoVision Technology, Springdale, AR, USA) was applied to the sections for 60 minutes to block nonspecific sites.
+The sections were then incubated with primary antibodies overnight at 4°C. Following incubation with the primary antibodies, sections were washed with PBS and incubated for 30 min at room temperature with the appropriate biotinylated secondary antibodies and then incubated with avidin-biotin complex (Vector Laboratories, Foster City, CA) for 30 min at room temperature.
+Immunoreactivity was visualized using 3,3'-diaminobenzidine tetrahydrochloride (DAB) reaction.
 Sections were counterstained with hematoxylin and dehydrated in graded alcohols.
-Primary antibodies used included rabbit anti-synaptophysin (Abcam Inc.); mouse anti-Ki-67 (DAKO; 1:50); rabbit anti-caspase-3 (Cell Signaling; 1:100); mouse antihuman P63 monoclonal, and rabbit antihuman AR polyclonal antibody (Santa Cruz Biotechnology).
-Control sections were processed in parallel with mouse or rabbit nonimmune IgG (Dako) used at the same concentrations as the primary antibodies.
+Primary antibodies used included rabbit anti-synaptophysin (SYN; Abcam Inc, Cambridge, MA); mouse anti-Ki-67 (DAKO; 1:50); rabbit anti-caspase-3 (Cell Signaling, Danvers, MA; 1:100); mouse anti-human P63 monoclonal and rabbit anti-human AR polyclonal antibody (Santa Cruz Biotechnology, Santa Cruz, CA).
+Control sections were processed in parallel with mouse or rabbit non-immune IgG (Dako) used at the same concentrations as the primary antibodies.

-Quantification of caspase-3-positive cells
+Quantification of Caspase-3 Positive Cells

-For quantification of caspase-3 immunostaining of cells, 5 randomly selected high-power (×400) images from each graft were captured using an AxioCam HRCCD mounted on an Axioplan 2 microscope, with Axiovision 3.1 software (Carl Zeiss).
-The percentages of caspase-3-positive cells were calculated using the formula: percentage = number of positive cells × 100/number of total cells.
-Viable tumor areas of the treated and control groups were averaged and presented as means \pm SD.
-P values were calculated with a permutation test of the means.
-Caspase-3 percentages are presented as means \pm SD and analyzed by the Student t test.
-Results with P values less than 0.05 are considered statistically significant.
+For quantification of caspase-3 immunostaining of cells, five randomly selected high-power (X400) images from each graft were captured using an AxioCam HRCCD mounted on an Axioplan 2 microscope, using Axiovision 3.1 software (Carl Zeiss).
+The percentages of caspase-3-positive cells were calculated using the formula: Percentage=number of positive cells×100/number of total cells.
+Viable tumour areas of the treated and control groups were averaged and presented as means \pm S.D.
+P-values were calculated using a permutation test of the means.
+Caspase-3 percentages are presented as means \pm S.D. and analyzed by the Student's t-test.
+Results with P-values <0.05 are considered statistically significant.